+Competitors

-Competitors Working for FWD's competitors is a conflict of interest because your loyalty is divided between both companies and you may experience a clash of interests on a variety of matters.
+Working for FWD's competitors is a conflict of interest because your loyalty is divided between both companies and you may experience a clash of interests on a variety of matters.
 In addition, working for a competitor limits your time to conduct work for FWD and creates a risk that business and products plans, or other confidential information could be revealed.

+Finances

-Finances Serving as a director of a competitor or holding significant financial interest in a competing organisation presents these same sorts of risks and could also qualify as a conflict of interest.
-Additionally, when an employee, officer or director, or a member of his/her family receives improper personal benefit as a result of his/her position in the company, e.g., loans to or guarantees of such persons, etc. Relatives Hiring relatives to work for FWD is not prohibited but relatives must be evaluated and considered under the same process and criteria as other candidates.
+Serving as a director of a competitor or holding significant financial interest in a competing organisation presents these same sorts of risks and could also qualify as a conflict of interest.

+Additionally, when an employee, officer or director, or a member of his/her family receives improper personal benefit as a result of his/her position in the company, e.g., loans to or guarantees of such persons, etc.

+Relatives

+Hiring relatives to work for FWD is not prohibited but relatives must be evaluated and considered under the same process and criteria as other candidates.
 If you have a relative that is interested in working for FWD, speak to the HR department about them and they will instruct you on the appropriate next steps.

+Hiring relatives of government officials also pose potential conflict of interest or bribery risks.

+Agents

-Agents Steering business to specific agents or business partners can also be a conflict of interest, especially if the agent or business partner is related to you, has a relationship with you outside of work, or is a company you hold an interest in.
-Partners If you know of an agent or business partner that FWD should be considered for an engagement or transaction, ensure that they undergo the same review process as every other potential third party.
+Steering business to specific agents or business partners can also be a conflict of interest, especially if the agent or business partner is related to you, has a relationship with you outside of work, or is a company you hold an interest in.

-Corporate Opportunities

-Corporate opportunities are business opportunities that a person encounters as an employee, officer or director of FWD.
-You cannot take these opportunities to enrich yourself personally or compete with FWD directly or indirectly, unless FWD has informed you that the company will not be pursuing the opportunity and has consented to you taking the opportunity.
+Partners

+If you know of an agent or business partner that FWD should be considered for an engagement or transaction, ensure that they undergo the same review process as every other potential third party and remove yourself from the decision-making process.